ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 Catalog-bound repair uses two immutable commits: a workflow-only source anchor, then its child containing mechanical action-lock and catalog bindings.
-Only the selected workflow, lock and catalog can differ from the reviewed base.
+Only the selected workflows, lock and catalog can differ from the reviewed base.
 The compiler preserves identities/decisions and updates recognized advisory evidence using the actual commit time and App attribution, not an earlier reviewer.
 The full immutable base catalog is validated with checksum-pinned Hugo before a delivery token is minted.

-Stage schema 2 binds both commits.
+The bundle receipt binds both commits and every admitted package.
 Only the final candidate can supply native success; subsequent edits invalidate it.
 Use a **merge commit**, not squash or rebase, so the source anchor remains reachable in main.
 This prerequisite is documented in the draft, not enforced by a per-PR GitHub setting; reviewers must